-Seek immediate medical attention if any of these rare but very serious side effects occur: fainting, fast/slow/irregular heartbeat, seizures, severe dizziness, chest pain.
+Seek immediate medical attention if any of these rare but very serious side effects occur: fainting, slow heartbeat, seizures, severe dizziness, chest pain.

 A very serious allergic reaction to this drug is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.